 - Gather ingredients, and wash hands according to CDC guidelines before starting to prep and cook.

 - Heat olive oil in large skillet.
-Over medium-high heat, saute the chopped fennel for 3 minutes.
+Over medium-high heat, saute the chopped fennel or onion for 3 minutes.
 Add raw chicken cubes and cook until no longer pink.Wipe down any surfaces touched by the raw chicken with disinfectant spray, wipes, or hot, soapy water.
 Wash hands if they came in contact with the raw poultry.
 Reach for a clean spatula before preparing the rest of the recipe.

 - Add mushrooms to the chicken-fennel mixture.
 Saute until the mushrooms begin to look slightly moist and soft.